 Expensive baggage fees are often a reality for cyclists traveling with their bicycles.
 Travel Initiatives is dedicated to working cooperatively with airlines and airports to reduce baggage fees and increase bicycle facilities in airports such as supplying cardboard bicycle travel boxes, bicycle-specific secure parking, tools, and workbenches.
 See our How to Department for information on boxing and shipping your bicycle.

 Travel Initiatives promotes easy and accessible bicycle train travel.

-Amtrak provides some limited accommodations for cyclists.
-To find out what is possible, see our Amtrak bicycle-accommodations spreadsheet (XLSX) and its instructions (PDF) to find every Amtrak line and station that offers baggage service (for boxed bikes) and every line and station that has roll-on bike service.
-Since it is a spreadsheet you can sort to find every station in a state, every station with baggage service, and every station with roll-on service.
+Amtrak provides some limited bicycle accommodations.
+To find out what is possible, see our Amtrak bicycle-accommodations spreadsheet (XLSX) and its instructions (PDF) to find every Amtrak line and station that offers baggage service for boxed bikes and every line that has roll-on bicycle service.
+Since it is a spreadsheet you can sort to find every station in a state, every station with baggage service, and every line with roll-on service.
 This information is also contained in Amtrak's timetable, but the timetable can't be sorted.